Harrm/UserManager/README.md

 In order to build the application run 'mvn clean install' in the root folder.
 First build may take a while, for it will install local NodeJS and NPM and all the needed dependencies.

+To run the application start a jetty server in 'jetty_base' folder after building.
 The web-application is running on a port 8080.
 RESTful API lies at /api/accounts URL.
 It supports CRUD requests.
 For further information read the description in Swagger format at the root folder.